kh40sx/infoset/README.md

 As the project is an inventory system, there is some scope for parallel projects to chart changes in resources audited by the project.

+## Features
+infoset has the following features:
+1. Open source.
+2. Written in python, a modern language.
+3. Easy configuration.
+4. Threaded polling of devices for data.
+Fast.
+5. Support for Cisco and Juniper gear.
+More expected to added with time.
+6. Support for SNMPv2 and/or SNMPv3 for all configured network devices.
+We are always looking for more contributors!

 ## Support
 The project currently only supports Linux distros that natively support python 3 for ease of portability.